simmi30/lnd1/docs/code_contribution_guidelines.md

 # Code Approval Process

 This section describes the code approval process that is used for code contributions.
-This is how to get your changes into `lnd`.
+This is how to get your changes into `broln`.

 ## Code Review